Francisco Luis Urquizo: Exile

 When he was released, he chose to go into exile in Europe.
 Although he had published works of journalism as early as 1913, some sources say that it was not until his period of exile that he began to produce literary works.
 According to his youngest son, Juan Manuel Urquizo Pérez de Tejada, however, Urquizo began writing long before his exile.
-“At the same time that he was making his military career,” wrote the younger Urquizo, “he was making his writing career, engaging in hand-to-hand combat and then writing literary works in which he recounts the events, describes characters and places, and takes us by the hand through the horror of war and the privations of the troops, but also through the hope and joy of triumph.”
+"At the same time that he was making his military career," wrote the younger Urquizo, "he was making his writing career, engaging in hand-to-hand combat and then writing literary works in which he recounts the events, describes characters and places, and takes us by the hand through the horror of war and the privations of the troops, but also through the hope and joy of triumph."

 Post-revolutionary service

 Returning to Mexico, he was invited by the then president, Lázaro Cárdenas del Río, to rejoin the Army.
-He was promoted to Major General by President Manuel Ávila Camacho.
+He was promoted to major general by President Manuel Ávila Camacho.
 In 1942, he became Undersecretary of Defense and began to promote the modernization of the Army, instituted the National Military Service, and formed the Motorized Brigade and Parachute Corps.
 He conceived the creation of the 201st Squadron of the Mexican Expeditionary Air Force, which fought alongside the Allies in the Pacific during the Second World War, and of which he formally took leave in Greenville, Texas, on February 23, 1945.
-He served as Secretary of National Defense from 1 September 1945 to 30 November 1946 under President Manuel Ávila Camacho, and was commandant of the Mexican Legion of Honor from 1951-53.
+He served as Secretary of National Defense from 1 September 1945 to 30 November 1946 under President Manuel Ávila Camacho, and was commandant of the Mexican Legion of Honor from 1951 to 1953.